eipiguy/planning/templates/README_template.md

   C -->|Option 2| E[Result 2];
 ```

-## Off Ramp Goals
+## Goals

 What is the bare minimum it takes to have a "usable" result?
 Without an off ramp you're investing in a new lifestyle.

 First words, then lists, then diagrams.
 Think big and prune.
-Tasks are better than ideas.
+Actionable tasks are better than goals.

 - [ ] Main thing to do
   - [x] There are always parts to it
   - [ ] More than one thing makes a list
 - [ ] Make a follow up task

+## Plans

 > Remember that *tasks* age like milk, not like wine.

 Only **schedule** what is necessary.
 Ideas go in an "IDEAS.md" file, not the road-map. *Then* select tasks from the pool of ideas.

+## Testing

+How do you know how well it's going?
+How do you know where you left off?
+How do you know if you broke something that used to work fine?

+You can't see everything all at once: make unit tests or you'll be in trouble when you come back after a hiatus.

 ## Dependencies